-Used to crop the source image, use Top, Left, Bottom, and Right to control which part of the image is cropped.
+Used to crop the source image.
+Use Top, Left, Bottom, and Right to control the number of pixels that are cropped.

 To only display each nth frame.
 For example, if you set this to 10, the strip will only display frames 1, 11, 21, 31, 41… of the source.
 Strobe is a float value – this way you can get a strobe effect synced exactly to a beat, for example, by using non-integer values.

 Strip is played backwards starting from the last frame in the sequence.